Dubbing: Uganda

 Uganda's own film industry is fairly small, and foreign movies are commonly watched.
-The English sound track is often accompanied by the Luganda translation and comments, provided by an Ugandan "video jockey" (VJ).
+The English soundtrack is often accompanied by the Luganda translation and comments, provided by a Ugandan "video jockey" (VJ).
 VJ's interpreting and narration may be available in a recorded form or live.

 Asia

 Azerbaijan

-In Azerbaijan, dubbing is rare, as most Azerbaijani channels such as ARB Günəş air voice-overs or Azerbaijan originals.
+Before 2006, most foreign movies and TV shows in Azerbaijan were shown in Russian dubbing, especially in cinemas and on TV channels.
+However, AzTV usually aired foreign content with full Azerbaijani dubbing.

+In 2006, a law was introduced requiring all foreign content on TV channels to be dubbed or voice-overed in Azerbaijani.
+Following this, most channels switched to Azerbaijani voice-over to follow the new rules.

+In 2011, a similar law was passed for cinemas.
+But it didn't have much effect due to the local dubbing industry not being well developed yet.

+In 2017, the local streaming platform TVSeans began streaming movies and shows with full Azerbaijani dubbing, mainly done by Balans Studio.

+While full dubs became more common on TV and streaming, home media releases with full dubs remained limited.

 China

 China has a long tradition of dubbing foreign films into Mandarin Chinese, starting in the 1930s.
-While during the Republic of China era Western motion pictures may have been imported and dubbed into Chinese, since 1950 Soviet movies, dubbed primarily in Shanghai, became the main import.
+While during the Republic of China era Western motion pictures may have been imported and dubbed into Chinese, since 1950 Soviet movies became the main import, sometimes even surpassing the local production.
+In Communist China, most European movies were dubbed in Shanghai, whereas Asian and Soviet films were usually dubbed in Changchun.
+During the Cultural Revolution, North Korean, Romanian and Albanian films became popular.
 Beginning in the late 1970s, in addition to films, popular TV series from the United States, Japan, Brazil, and Mexico were also dubbed.
-The Shanghai Film Dubbing Studio has been the most well-known studio in the film dubbing industry in China.
-In order to generate high-quality products, they divide each film into short segments, each one lasting only a few minutes, and then work on the segments one-by-one.
-In addition to the correct meaning in translation, they make tremendous effort to match the lips of the actors to the dialogue.
-As a result, the dubbing in these films generally is not readily detected.
-The cast of dubbers is acknowledged at the end of a dubbed film.
-Several dubbing actors and actresses of the Shanghai Film Dubbing Studio have become well-known celebrities, such as Qiu Yuefeng, Bi Ke, Li Zi, and Liu Guangning.
-In recent years, however, especially in the larger cities on the east and south coasts, it has become increasingly common for movie theaters to show subtitled versions with the original soundtracks intact.

 Motion pictures are also dubbed into the languages of some of China's autonomous regions.
 Notably, the Translation Department of the Tibetan Autonomous Region Movie Company (西藏自治区电影公司译制科) has been dubbing movies into the Tibetan language since the 1960s.
-In the early decades, it would dub 25 to 30 movies each year, the number rising to 60-75 by the early 2010s.
+In the early decades, it would dub 25 to 30 movies each year, the number rising to 60–75 by the early 2010s.

 Motion pictures are dubbed for China's Mongol- and Uyghur-speaking markets as well.

-Chinese television dramas are often dubbed to Standard Mandarin by professional voice actors for a number of reasons.
+Chinese television dramas are often dubbed in Standard Mandarin by professional voice actors to remove accents, improve poor performances, or change lines to comply with local censorship laws.